14 Must-See Europe Attractions & Unique Activities

 I booked a morning tour and was blown away by the detail in the Court of the Lions and the peaceful vibe in the Generalife Gardens.
 You’ll want to reserve tickets in advance—it’s one of Spain’s most visited sites.
 The views over Granada and the Sierra Nevada mountains are a bonus.

 Don’t rush this visit.
 Take your time walking through the arches, fountains, and tiled hallways.
-The Alhambra isn’t just beautiful—it’s layered with history and culture, and easily one of the most atmospheric places you’ll visit in Europe.
+The Alhambra isn’t just a beautiful highlight of Andalusia…it’s layered with history and culture, and easily one of the most atmospheric places you’ll visit in Europe.

 Alhambra is a stunning Moorish palace and fortress in Granada, Spain, epitomizing Islamic culture—a top destination in Europe.